This is how you develop a new habit (in 4 easy steps)

 - Find an “accountability partner“: In other words, a friend who helps remind you of your goals.
 It might sound childish, but we’re essentially social creatures and we want to be part of a group.
 Use this to your advantage: Knowing that somebody is watching you can be a powerful incentive to keep going.

 Habits are one of the keys to success.
-Create systems that help make your new behaviors as obvious, attractive, easy, and satisfying as possible.
-It will revolutionize your life!
+Create systems that help make your new behaviours as obvious, attractive, easy, and satisfying as possible.
+It will revolutionise your life!
 If you’d like to discuss your situation with one of our lifestyle doctors, book a consultation at this link.

 - PhyloBrain atlas: a cortical brain MRI atlas following a phylogenetic approach | bioRxiv